nens/gislib/gislib/store/readme.rst

 Roadmap
 -------
 We have a lowlevel storage facility.
 It must have some config:
+    - Addition to other store: get_adapter() method for stores;
     - What domain (time, spatial, etc.)
     - What transformers?
     - What aggregators?

-To do next:
-- Basic dataset transformer to be able to put and read any extent of same domain

-At that point we can do the pitch:
-- Data addition to baselevel at arbitrary extent
-- Data retrieval from baselevel at arbitrary extent
-- Addition to other store
-- Web interface for quick browsing the images.
-- Would be great to have backwards radar animation.

-And then continue with:
-- Multiprocessed addition of datasets
-- Configuring a store is tedious.
-Make json templates.
-    - Use class based configuration, so that inheritance can be used for configuration?
+    - Store configuration:
+            - Bases: Class, pickle or json?
+            - Or always instatiate using some class
+            - using classes or json templates or pickled frames
+            - Radar
             - AHN2
-    - Radar

 - Advanced dataset transformer to enable multiple calendars and projections
     - converters.Raster
     - converters.Time